Aya Korem

-Aya Korem (אַיָּה כּוֹרֵם; born 7 January 1980) is an Israeli pop/rock singer and songwriter.
+Aya Korem (אַיָּה כּוֹרֵם; born 7 January 1980) is an Israeli pop and rock singer and songwriter.

 Biography

 Aya Korem was born in Nazareth Ilit and spent her childhood there.
 After she graduated high school, she served as a tank instructor at the IDF's Armored Corps.

 Since childhood Korem has been singing and performing, playing the guitar and the piano.
 Between 2001 and 2004, she studied Songwriting, Composition and Performance at the Rimon School of Jazz and Contemporary Music in Ramat HaSharon, a school that gave birth to many Israeli singers such as Noa and Aviv Geffen.
 She was part of the "magic class", studying together with Miri Mesika, Keren Peles, Ohad Hitman and Eric Berman that went on to be popular singers.
 She enrolled in the music college just to "pass some time" until she decided what she really wanted to study, but ended up having a successful music career.
 She dreamed of being an architect, and one of her temporary jobs was cake baking at a bakery.

 Aya Korem lives in Tel Aviv.